mahmoudsajjadi/ML_Interview_Prep/Resources/materials/summery/Introduction_to_Machine_Learning_Interviews_Book.md

 - **[Full Stack Deep Learning Lectures](https://fullstackdeeplearning.com/)**

-# Summary: 4.2 How Other People Did It
+# 4.2 How Other People Did It

 ## Overview
 Learning from the career paths of others can provide valuable insights and inspiration.
 There is no single route to a career in machine learning (ML).
 People with unconventional backgrounds often bring unique perspectives and are highly sought after.
 This section highlights a few inspiring stories of individuals who carved their own paths into ML roles.